Jeanice Swift, Lawrence school district’s interim superintendent, won’t say whether she’ll apply for the permanent job

 District officials in Ann Arbor largely declined to comment or did not respond to requests for comments when contacted by the Journal-World.

 A review of past media coverage from Ann Arbor found that the school board president did call for a change in leadership in the district.
 The Ann Arbor Observer reported on Aug.
-27, 2023 that board president Rima Mohammed at the time said she was limited as to what she could say, but believed that new leadership was needed to truly address inequities; academic achievement and resource gaps; special education services; mental health crises; and other crises that had worsened over time.
+27, 2023 that board president Rima Mohammad at the time said she was limited as to what she could say, but believed that new leadership was needed to truly address inequities; academic achievement and resource gaps; special education services; mental health crises; and other crises that had worsened over time.

 One official, school board trustee Jeff Gaynor, did provide the Journal-World with a copy of a public statement he made about four months before Swift’s departure from the district in December 2023.